How to avoid becoming a missionary

 - Cultural Differences: Adapting to a new culture can

 be difficult.
-Missionaries may struggle to connect with local people as misunderstandings and
+Misunderstandings and miscommunication often occur as missionaries struggle to connect with local people.

 - Emotional and Psychological Stress: The challenges

-of cross-cultural living and ministry can lead to high levels of stress.
-The time it takes to results
+of cross-cultural living and ministry can lead to elevated stress levels.
+The time it takes to see results

 - Impact on Family: The missionary lifestyle can